 Christopher Bell, Artistic Director

-Christopher Bell is well-known for his abilities working with young musicians.
-Before his current posts with the RSNO Junior Chorus and the National Youth Choir of Scotland, he was the founding conductor of the Ulster Youth Choir and director of the TOTAL Aberdeen Youth Choir for six years.
+Mr. Bell is well-known for his abilities working with young musicians.
+He was the founding conductor of the Ulster Youth Choir and director of the TOTAL Aberdeen Youth Choir for six years.
 Between 2001 and 2008 he was Artistic Director of the highly successful Children’s Classic Concert series.

 In 2001, Dr. Bell received a Scotsman of the Year Award for Creative Talent in appreciation for his work with singers, particularly his encouragement of young singers in Scotland.
 In 2003, he was awarded the Sir Charles Grove Prize for his contribution to cultural life in Scotland and throughout the UK.

 "Bell, Grant Park Chorus deliver a remarkable evening of Rachmaninoff"

 "Superb soloists and chorus highlight Martin rarity at Grant Park Music Festival"

 "Fiddle virtuoso, choral rarity lend cachet to Ravinia, Grant Park shows"